usirin/monorepo/packages/spellbook/README.md

 - Use your preferred validation library
 - Full type inference for parameters and results
-- Runtime validation for both inputs and outputs
+- Runtime validation for both inputs and outputs, handled automatically within the spell's `execute` method
 - Consistent error handling

 ## Integration with Forge